‘Bold And The Beautiful’ Spoilers Mon. August 6: Liam Upset As Steffy Interferes With Hope, Emma Begs Thorne

 “Liam becomes upset when Steffy does something for Hope that he should have done himself.”

-According to a photo leaked online Steffy will put a ring on Hope’s (Annika Noelle) finger.
+According to a photo leaked online, Steffy will put a ring on Hope’s (Annika Noelle) finger.
 The Bold and the Beautiful spoilers suggest that the pair will become engaged, but Liam will feel cheated that he didn’t put the ring on himself.
 This seems to be congruent with the fact that Steffy does something amazing for Hope during the week of August 6.
-Hope really wanted Liam and Steffy feels that since she no longer wants to be in a relationship with him, Hope can have him all to herself with her blessing.
+Hope really wanted Liam, and Steffy feels that since she no longer wants to be in a relationship with him, Hope can have him all to herself with her blessing.

 Next week on B&B, Steffy gives Liam and Hope her blessing, so Liam and Hope get engaged.
 But, Steffy will make some big changes in the company that will have far reaching effects.
 It’s not business as usual anymore. #Lope #BoldAndBeautiful #BoldAndTheBeautiful pic.twitter.com/troRKwatqy